In order to receive the latest updates and other important information, be sure that you join

 Output

 Some people like to use their own devices to output what the gate is currently saying.
-For this purpose, we

-implemented a way to turn off the channel-0 output.
 Clicking this button will disable output on the public channel.

 NOTE: The output for menu commands (which must be done within range of the gate) will remain always on channel